 What Should Developers Do?

 As you can see from the list of items above, HIPAA compliant software development is not a trivial task.
-Therefore, the decision to pursue this endeavor should be carefully thought through.
+Therefore, the decision to pursue this endeavour should be carefully thought through.
 There are three possible paths to take:

 - Decide not to deal with ePHI at all.
 No ePHI, no HIPAA compliance necessary.
 No HIPAA compliance, no problems.